What is a ductless mini split system?

 • save money on utility bills

-How does a ductless system work?
+How does a ductless mini split system work?

 Ductless systems are reversible, two-way air to air heat pumps.
 Heat pumps work by transferring heat from the outdoor air and pumping it indoors.
 All temperatures above absolute zero contain some heat.
 The heat pump uses that heat to warm your home.
 If the process is reversed it uses refrigerant to take the heat out of your home and transfer it outside.
 The Ductless system works similar to your refrigerator.
 Heat is moved from the inside of the refrigerator to your kitchen.
 You can feel the warm air blowing out the back of your refrigerator.
 With a ductless system the warm heat is transferred from the outside coil to the inside head.
 Hence, the term split system or mini split.
 The inside unit of the mini split is mounted to a wall centrally located, preferably on an outside wall.